Kubernetes-Based Deployment of a Validator node

 namespace

 Internet ingress configuration is often specific to the network configuration and scenario of the cluster being configured.
-To illustrate the basic requirements of a Validator node ingress, we have provided a Helm chart that configures the above cluster according to the routes above, as detailed in the sections below.
+To illustrate the basic requirements of a Validator node ingress, we have provided a Helm chart that configures ingress according to the routes above using Istio, as detailed in the sections below.

 Requirements